juggled/honkai-star-rail-player-sentiment-topic-modelling-granger-cause/README.md

     - merged_reviews_revenue.csv
         - A CSV created via a SQL statement to merge the topics, sentiment and revenue together via src/merge_reviews_revenue.py
     - granger.xlsx
+        - An Excel file to contain the p-values and f-values from Granger Causality tests with time lag
     - date_revenue_topic_correlation_sentimentxfeedback__revenue_change_trend.csv
+        - Un-aggregated percentage and absolute change
     - correlation_sentimentxfeedback__revenue_median_pct_change_trend.csv
+        - Aggregated percentage and absolute change
 - data/03-fig
     - These are all HTML files created by BERTopic using Plotly
     - intertopic_distance_map.html